rafnixschaf/iota/.github/ISSUE_TEMPLATE/doc-bug.md

 ---
-name: Sui doc content issue or request
+name: IOTA doc content issue or request
 about: Creates an issue for Sui documentation
-title: 'Sui doc content issue or request'
+title: 'IOTA doc content issue or request'
 labels: doc-issue
-assignees: 'ronny-mysten'
 ---

 If this is an issue with existing content, provide the URL or GitHub path to the topic.
 Otherwise, use **New**.